-Behzad Abdolmaleki1 , Céline Chevalier^{2,3}, Ehsan Ebrahimi4, Giulio Malavolta^{5,6} and Quoc-Huy Vu7
+Behzad Abdolmaleki1, Céline Chevalier^{2,3}, Ehsan Ebrahimi4, Giulio Malavolta^{5,6}, and Quoc-Huy Vu7

-1 University of Sheffield, Sheffield, UK

-2 CRED, Université Panthéon-Assas, Paris II, Paris, France

-3 DIENS, École normale supérieure, PSL University, CNRS, INRIA, Paris, France

-4 University of Luxembourg, Luxembourg

-5 Bocconi University, Milan, Italy

-6 Max-Planck Institute in Security and Privacy, Bochum, Germany

-7 Léonard de Vinci Pôle Universitaire, Research Center, Paris La Défense, France
+Department of Computer Science, University of Sheffield, UK 2 CRED, Université Panthéon-Assas, Paris II, France 3 DIENS, École normale supérieure, PSL University, CNRS, INRIA, Paris, France 4 Department of Computer Science, University of Luxembourg, Luxembourg 5 Bocconi University, Milan, Italy 6 Max-Planck Institute in Security and Privacy, Bochum, Germany 7 Léonard de Vinci Pôle Universitaire, Research Center, 92 916 Paris La Défense, France

 Abstract.
 Non-interactive zero-knowledge (NIZK) proof systems are a cornerstone of modern cryptography, but their security has received little attention in the quantum settings.
 Motivated by improving our understanding of this fundamental primitive against quantum adversaries, we propose a new definition of security against quantum adversary.
 Specifically, we define the notion of quantum simulation soundness (SS-NIZK), that allows the adversary to access the simulator in superposition.
-We show a separation between post-quantum and quantum security of SS-NIZK, and prove that Sahai's construction for SS-NIZK (in the CRS model) can be made quantumly-simulation-sound.
+We show a separation between post-quantum and quantum security of SS-NIZK, and prove that both Sahai's construction for SS-NIZK (in the CRS model) and the Fiat-Shamir transformation (in the

+Sahai's construction for SS-NIZK (in the CRS model) and the Fiat-Shamir transformation (in the QROM) can be made quantumly-simulation-sound.
 As an immediate application of our new notion, we prove the security of the Naor-Yung paradigm in the quantum settings, with respect to a strong quantum IND-CCA security notion.
 This provides the quantum analogue of the classical dual key approach to prove the security of encryption schemes.
 Along the way, we introduce a new notion of quantum-query advantage functions, which may be used as a general framework to show classical/quantum separation for other cryptographic primitives, and it may be of independent interest.